Walls of Avignon: Avignon papacy and the 14th century city walls

 Pope Clement V moved the papacy from Rome to Avignon in 1309.
-This led to a large expansion of the town so that the free space within the double walls was soon exhausted.
-Church officials began building outside the old walls, joining the mendicant orders that had established monasteries outside the city gates in the previous century.
+This led to a large expansion of the town so that the free space within the double walls was soon exhausted and church officials began building outside the old walls, joining the mendicant orders that had established monasteries outside the city gates in the previous century.
 The residents of these new suburbs lacked the protection provided by the walls but were exempt from paying the city taxes.

 In 1348 Pope Clement VI purchased the town of Avignon from Joanna I of Naples, the Queen of Naples and Countess of Provence, for 80,000 gold florins.
 Prompted by the threat from the bands of marauding mercenaries (free companies) that were roaming elsewhere in France, sometime between 1355 and 1357 Pope Innocent VI decided to protect the expanded town with a new set of walls.
 The walls were to enclose a large lozenge shaped area that included the Chapelle Notre-Dame-des-Miracles in the southwest that had been founded by the second Avignon pope John XXII and the Hôpital Sainte-Marthe to the east that had recently been founded by the legal expert Bernard Rascas and his wife.
 The area of the town would increase by more than three-fold to 151.7 ha.
 The pope may have initially provided small sums for the project but from January 1358 the construction costs were paid for by a tax (gabelle) on wine brought into the town.
 Additional taxes were introduced on salt and general merchandise in 1363.
 The papacy also lent money to the town to allow the work to proceed more rapidly.